 Whilst walking up the hill, you walk through a couple of ancient archways.

 At the corner of one arch, the street sign for Via Abate Salfi graces a wall.
 Continue to follow this street until you see the large painting of The Army of Roger II, on your right-side.

 Continue to follow this street until you see the next large painting: The Court of Roger II.

 These paintings are part of a historic walk in the Old Town involving the Normans: Museo Storico all’Aperto (outdoor historic museum).
 This separate walk is mapped out with more signs, paintings, and information plaques.

 Just past this painting and around the corner lives the illusive fig tree.

-The fun is searching for this famous tree for about an hour in the Old Town, going up and down all the wrong tiny laneways even though we had Google maps.
+The fun is searching for this famous tree for about an hour in the Old Town, going up and down all the wrong tiny cobbled laneways even though we have Google maps.

 Finally finding La Ficuzza, a pile of rubbish is strewn beneath the ancient tree, which takes away from the experience and ambience.

 Although hidden and dispersed throughout the city when you really start to look around, much of Cosenza’s street art starts to pop out at you.

 Especially in certain areas of the Old Town where Roxy in the Box pop art makes a colourful transition from uniqueness, on to ancient paint-peeled stone walls in dire need of a pigment splash.